Investing in your future

 - Play to your strengths!
 Are you an artist?
 Make notecards to sell at a local coffeeshop.
 A musician?
 Hold a donation-based concert.
 Athlete?
 Put together a hike-a thon.
 This doesn’t have to be a major chore; connect to one of your passions.

-- Check out the guide we’ve put together based on hundreds of alumnae, Investing in Your Future Toolkit, or contact Mary Reid directly at email@example.com or (406) 209-8260 to brainstorm and plan together.
+- Check out the guide we’ve put together based on hundreds of alumnae, Investing in Your Future Toolkit, or contact us directly at firstname.lastname@example.org to brainstorm and plan together.